Three-Area Upper Face Botox in Walnut Creek

 What three-area upper face Botox cannot do

-Botox can soften movement-related lines, but it cannot remove loose eyelid skin, replace eyelid surgery, restore lost facial volume, correct all skin texture concerns, or fully erase deeply etched lines that are visible at rest.
+Cosmetic Botox can soften movement-related lines, but it cannot remove loose eyelid skin, replace eyelid surgery, restore lost facial volume, correct all skin texture concerns, or fully erase deeply etched lines that are visible at rest.

 What to expect

-Treatment is performed in-office after Dr. Sodeifi evaluates your forehead movement, frown pattern, brow position, eye contour lines, smile pattern, and overall upper-face balance.
+Treatment is performed in-office after Dr. Sodeifievaluates your forehead movement, frown pattern, brow position, eye contour lines, smile pattern, and overall upper-face balance.
 Injections are brief and placed in a customized pattern based on your anatomy.

 For most cosmetic Botox treatment areas, final results are typically apparent by about 10–14 days.
 Cosmetic Botox commonly lasts about 3–4 months, although duration varies by metabolism, muscle strength, dose, and treatment pattern.